nomada314/starter-academic/content/post/BS/Lec3_Intervals.md

 > What is the best estimate of the population mean?
 Determine a 95% confidence interval.
 Interpret the result.
 Would it be reasonable to conclude that the population mean is $50?
 What about $60?

+## Confidence intervals for the population proportion

+We now want to consider situations such as the following:
++ The career services director at Southern Technical Institute reports that 80% of its graduates enter the job market in a position related to their field of study.
++ A company representative claims that 45% of Burger King sales are made at the drive-through window.
++ A survey of homes in the Chicago area indicated that 85% of the new con- struction had central air conditioning.
++ A recent survey of married men between the ages of 35 and 50 found that 63% felt that both partners should earn a living.

+In these cases, an observation is classified into one of two mutually exclusive groups.
+For example, a graduate of Southern Tech either entered the job market in a position related to his or her field of study or not.
+A particular Burger King customer either made a purchase at the drive-through window or did not make a purchase at the drive-through window.
+We can talk about the groups in terms of proportions.

+**PROPORTION:** The fraction, ratio, or percent indicating the part of the sample or the population having a particular trait of interest.

+The population proportion is identified by $\pi$.
+Therefore, $\pi$ refers to the percent of successes in the population.
+Recall from a previous course that $\pi$ is the proportion of “successes” in a binomial distribution.

+To develop a confidence interval for a proportion, we need to meet two requirements:

+1. The sample data are the number of successes in $n$ trials.
+2. There are only two possible outcomes.
+(We usually label one of the outcomes a “success” and the other a “failure.”)
+3. The probability of a success remains the same from one trial to the next.
+4. The trials are independent.
+This means the outcome on one trial does not affect the outcome on another.
+5. The values $n\pi$ and $n(1-\pi)$ should both be greater than or equal to 5.
+This allows us to invoke the central limit theorem and employ the standard normal distribution, that is, $z$, to complete a confidence interval.

+Developing a point estimate for a population proportion and a confidence interval for a population proportion is similar to doing so for a mean.

+> John Gail is running for Congress from the third district of Nebraska.
+From a random sample of 100 voters in the district, 60 indicate they plan to vote for him in the upcoming election.
+The sample proportion is .60, but the population proportion is unknown.
+That is, we do not know what proportion of voters in the population will vote for Mr. Gail.
+The sample value, .60, is the best estimate we have of the unknown population parameter.
+So we let p, which is .60, be an estimate of $\pi$, which is not known.

+To develop a confidence interval for a population proportion, we use:

+$$p \pm z\sqrt{\frac{p(1-p)}{n}.$$

+> The union representing the Bottle Blowers of America (BBA) is considering a pro- posal to merge with the Teamsters Union.
+According to BBA union bylaws, at least three-fourths of the union membership must approve any merger.
+A random sam- ple of 2,000 current BBA members reveals 1,600 plan to vote for the merger proposal.
+What is the estimate of the population proportion?
+Develop a 95% confidence interval for the population proportion.
+Basing your decision on this sample information, can you conclude that the necessary proportion of BBA members favor the merger?
+Why?